Managing a PostgreSQL Server with pg_ctl (with examples)

 pg_ctl

-: Starts the PostgreSQL server.
+: Executes the PostgreSQL control command.-D data_directory

-Example output:
+Example Output:

-server starting
+server started

-Use case 3: Stop a PostgreSQL server
+Use case 3: Stop a PostgreSQL Server

 Code: